 Is your credit history a blank slate?
-Probably, if you’ve never had a car loan, a student loan, or credit card.
+Probably, if you’ve never had a car loan, a student loan, or credit card, it likely is.
 You may pride yourself on having no debt, be debt-averse, or you simply prefer the convenience of cash.
-But having no or too little credit can keep significant purchases or financial milestones out of reach.
+But having no or too little of a credit history can keep financing significant purchases or financial milestones out of reach.

 No credit, no problem?
 Not really.